podo-gec/fungani/README.md

 A binary for Ubuntu 24.04 LTS is available in the [dist] folder of this repository.

+As an alternative, consider using the shell script included in this repository.
 Python should already be available on your system.

 1. Download [Blast+ 2.16].
 Choose the version that fit your OS specs (Intel or